paperbenni/paperbenni.github.io/content/posts/zfs.md

 expect to exist and be very basic, but which do not exist and will likely never do.

-I refused to look at ZFS for a long time because it seemed like a rabbithole I could spend days going down, and until now I was quite happy with btrfs.
+I refused to look at ZFS for a long time because it seemed like a rabbit hole I could spend days going down, and until now I was quite happy with btrfs.

 ZFS does not support renaming a pool.
 I can export and reimport it with a new